ga4gh/experiments-metadata/identifiers.md

 This checklist contains identifiers that are relevant to include with a genomic dataset.

-This checklist contains identifiers that are relevant to include with a genomic dataset.
 These identifiers help ensure that data elements can be referenced consistently within a given context.
 Important: The identifiers listed here are intended to be locally unique, meaning unique within a single database, project, or archive, and not globally unique across all systems.
 This approach supports internal consistency while allowing flexibility for integration with external identifier systems when needed.

 ### Columns explanation